Dylan-Prins/Blog/content/posts/cost-allocation.md

 ### Tags

-It's important to note that if you choose to use Tags, some costs may still remain in the source subscription, like Defender for Cloud, even if you tag all the resources in a subscription.
+It's important to note that if you choose Tags, some costs may still remain in the source subscription, like Defender for Cloud, even if you tag all the resources in a subscription.
 When tags are used, all the resources in your tenant with this tag will be selected.

 ![source](https://raw.githubusercontent.com/Dylan-Prins/Blog/main/content/posts/img/cost-allocation/source.png)